pidg3/P4-Performance-Optimisation/README.md

 Changes made are summarised below.
 More detail in code comments.

+The site itself is hosted on Github Pages: http://pidg3.github.io/P4-Performance-Optimisation/

 ### Changes made: Portfolio Pages

 * MP-Perf#4 (various) All JS and CSS concatenated and minified, for both main page and Pizza page.
 All done using Gulp ('watch').